ooni/oohttp/README.md

 If you are using `refraction-networking/utls`, you need to write an adapter.
 Your TLS connection is already a `net.Conn`.
-But you need to implement `ConnectionState` by copying the fields from the `utls` `ConnectionState`.
+But you need to implement `ConnectionState`.
 And you also need to implement `HandshakeContext`.

 The following code shows, for reference, how we initially implemented this functionality in [ooni/probe-cli](https://github.com/ooni/probe-cli):